 - To enter as a trainee with NATS, you must be over 18, have at least 5 subjects at National 5, including English and Maths and be eligible to work in the UK.

 - Entry requirements for other employers vary; some recruit only fully qualified and experienced controllers, whilst others ask for at least 3 Highers as well as the subjects at National 5.

 - Candidates with fewer qualifications may get in if they have experience in military flying, military air traffic control or commercial flying.

 - NATS recruit on an ongoing basis for courses starting throughout the year.
 You can apply using the online application form on their careers website (see below).
-If eligible you will be asked to complete two online tests.
+If eligible you will be asked to complete nine short online ability tests.

-- If successful you will be asked along to an initial assessment centre day to undertake a series of tests.
-If successful, this will be followed by another assessment day.
+- If you pass stage 2, you will be asked along to an assessment centre day to undertake a series of tests, a group exercise and formal interview.

-- If you are successful on the second assessment day you will undergo security checks and have a medical examination.
+- If you are successful on the assessment centre day, you will undergo security checks and have a medical examination.
 You will need good eyesight and normal colour vision together with good hearing and good general health.

 - Although you can say where you would prefer to be posted you must be ready to work in any part of the country.

 Workforce Education Levels (UK)